JesseVermeulen123/Guac-A-Mole/README.md

 - game has a mallet cursor
 - avocados spawn randomly on the grid
 - avocados with pips will spawn and require to be clicked twice
+- you win by collecting as many avocados as possible during 60 seconds
+- time countdown
 - missing an avocado will make you lose a "life"
+- if you lose all your lives you lose the game
 - increasing difficulty

 ## Backlog